ktusznio/ruby-style-guide/README.md

     # good
     f(3 + 2) + 1
     ```

-* If the first argument to a method begins with an open parenthesis,
-  always use parentheses in the method invocation.
-For example, write
-`f((3 + 2) + 1)`.

-* Always run the Ruby interpreter with the `-w` option so it will warn
-you if you forget either of the rules above!

 * The new hash literal syntax is preferred in Ruby 1.9 when your hash keys are symbols.